SkywardApps/popcorn/docs/Documentation.md

 Currently only the query string mechanism is actually supported in any provider.

-## Including fields
+## Including Fields
 Fields shall be listed, in any order, as a comma delimited list surrounded by square brackets `[` and `]`.
 The list shall start with an open bracket, contain zero or more valid property names, and terminate with a close bracket.

 Valid field names shall be any characters matching the regular expression `/[A-Za-z_][A-Za-z0-9_]*[A-Za-z0-9]+[A-Za-z0-9_]*/`.
 This basically means a simple name that starts with an alphabetical or underscore (not a number), then contains at least one non-underscore.
 The minimum field name length is two characters.

+### Examples
-As an example, all the following are acceptable:
+All the following are acceptable:

-`[]`
+No properties referenced: `[]`
-`[FirstName,LastName]`
+Properties with simple names: `[FirstName,LastName]`
-`[MyProperty1,_ASecondProperty,_0]`
+Properties with numbers and underscores: `[MyProperty1,_ASecondProperty,_0]`

+Some disallowed field names are:

+Starting with a number: `1One`
+Punctuation: `Property!Name`
+Single character: `A`
+Only underscores: `___`

-## Including subentities
+## Including Sub-entities
-Subentities are referred to as traditional fields, and can be embedded by simply referencing the subentity field name.
+Sub-entities are referred to as traditional fields, and can be embedded by simply referencing the subentity field name.
 Optionally, after the field name, an additional include list may be emdedded in the larger call, listing field names of the subentity to include.
 These declarations can be recursive, allowing as many nested field lists as needed to define the full scope of the desired response.

+### Examples
-Assuming a subentity field named 'Child', examples of including subentities are:
+Assuming a subentity field named 'Child':

 `[Child]`